Akuli/porcupine/README.md

 # Porcupine

-This is a simple and easy-to-use editor for writing Python code.
-You need Python 3.3 or newer with Tkinter to run this.
-All features of Porcupine work great on Windows and Linux.
+Porcupine is a simple and beginner-friendly editor for writing Python code.
+If you ever used anything like Notepad, Microsoft Word or LibreOffice Writer before, you will feel right at home.
+All features of Porcupine should work great on Windows, Linux and Mac OSX.

-If you have a Mac and Porcupine's "Run this file" button works or doesn't work on it, please let me know.
-I don't have an up-to-date Mac, so the Mac code in [porcupine/terminal.py](porcupine/terminal.py) is completely untested and I have no idea if it works.

 ![Screenshot.](screenshot.png)